raiden-network/spec/monitoring_service.rst

 Monitoring Service Registration
 -------------------------------

-The Monitoring Service is part of the Raiden Service Bundle (RSB).
-RSB slots, the set of Raiden Service Providers, will be auctioned.
+The Monitoring Service has to be registered in the :ref:`ServiceRegistry` contract.
+Registry slots will be auctioned.
 If chosen in the auction, the service provider will become part of the list of MSs and must deposit some RDN.

 Client Onboarding
 -----------------